Ben-Joan/Lee-Chatmen-Merchandise-Sales/README.md

 6. What is the demographic profile of buyers?
 7. How do ratings and reviews correlate with sales?
 8. What are the trends in shipping charges?
 9. How do discounts or promotional pricing influence purchasing behavior?
 10. Are there any patterns in repeat purchases?

-**By answering these questions, we can develop **data-driven strategies** to optimize sales, improve customer experience, and enhance overall business performance. 🚀**
+**By answering these questions, **data-driven strategies** to optimize sales, improve customer experience, and enhance overall business performance was identified. 🚀**

 ## Strategy Implemented 🎯

-To effectively analyze Lee Chatmen's merchandise sales and provide actionable insights, I followed a systematic approach:
+To effectively analyze Lee Chatmen's merchandise sales and provide actionable insights that will drive business growth, I followed a systematic approach:

-#### 1. **Exploratory Data Analysis (EDA)**
+#### 1. **Data Cleaning **
    The first step was to clean the data ensuring data quality, then explore the available data to understand its structure and contents.
-Through EDA, I was able to answer the key business questions.

-#### 2. **Generating Insights**
+#### 2. **Exploratory Data Analysis**
-   Based on the analysis, I identified key insights that can guide future business decisions, including:
+   Through eclxploratory analysis, I identified key insights that can guide future business decisions, including:
    - Identifying high-performing products
    - Recognizing seasonal sales trends
    - Understanding which customer segments drive the most sales